Image Tools

 A practical review question is whether the result can become part of a comic workflow.
 Can it be cropped as a panel?
 Can captions or bubbles be added?
 Does the subject remain readable after stylization?
 If not, the output may be fun but not production-ready.

 Different photo types need different expectations.
 A portrait conversion should protect likeness cues and expression.
 A room photo should protect perspective and furniture layout.
 A street photo should simplify signage, crowds, and texture into usable atmosphere.
-Calling out these distinctions helps the page feel grounded in real creator use rather than promising that every upload becomes finished comic art.
+Calling out these distinctions helps the workflow feel grounded in real creator use rather than promising that every upload becomes finished comic art.

 Useful Photo to Comic scenarios

-Pose conversion
+Portrait conversion

 Location reference